 For any of the cases above, if the 1st referee judges the case as minor and potentially quickly resolved, this must be treated with no delay, without any need for medical assistance.
-Otherwise athletes must first use a team time out or other regular interruptions if available at the time, before the 1st referee can authorize the start of the relevant protocol.
+Otherwise, for the RIT cases athletes must first use a team time out or other regular interruptions if available at the time, before the 1st referee can authorize the start of the relevant protocol.

-Referees should be aware of the circumstances leading up to the injury as they are responsible to establish its nature (if blood, or traumatic, or weather condition related) and extent (if minor or significant) before they decide to authorize the relevant procedure.
+Referees should be aware of the circumstances leading up to the injury/illness as they are responsible to establish its nature and extent (if minor or significant).

-"Medical Time Out" (MTO) and "Recovery Interruption" (RIT) protocols, when implemented must be dealt with the quickest the possible and the complete process must not last more than 5 minutes total, with the time counting starting from the moment the protocol is initiated by the 1st referee.
+"Medical Time Out" (MTO) and "Recovery Interruption" (RIT) protocols, when implemented must be dealt with the quickest the possible and the complete process must not last more than 5 minutes total, with the time counting starting from the moment the protocol is initiated by the 1st referee after he/she comes down the stand and close to the scorer's table ensures that all relevant aspects are meet.

 The duration of the "medical assistance" protocols shall be electronically timed from the moment the scorer hits the relevant button at the e-scoresheet, with the timer being displayed at the litescore.
-The timing shall start from the whistle of the 1st referee after he/she initiates the "Medical Time Out" or the "Recovery Interruption", ending when the litescore buzzer signals the end of the maximum authorized 5 minutes, or at the whistle of the 1st referee immediately after treatment is declared complete by the official medical personnel, or if no treatment can be provided, or when the player declares that he/she is ready to resume play.
-In case no e-scoresheet software is applied the medical assistance shall be manually timed and recorded by the official scorer.
+The timing shall start from the whistle of the 1st referee after he/she initiates the "Medical Time Out" or the "Recovery Interruption" by showing the number 5 with the fingers raised and asking the scorer to start the timing.
+The litescore buzzer will then signal the end of the maximum authorized 5 minutes, or the whistle of the 1st referee immediately after treatment is declared complete by the official medical personnel, or if no treatment can be provided, or when the player declares that he/she is ready to resume play.
+In case no escoresheet software is applied the medical assistance shall be manually timed and recorded by the official scorer.
 This includes in this sequence: Time the 1st referee initiated the protocol (in hours, minutes and seconds); the set; the score; team serving; player to undergo medical assistance; the type of medical assistance provided; Time match resumed or Time of forfeit; duration of the medical assistance interruption.

-Under all circumstances above, the official medical personnel shall be requested to come to the court as it will be their responsibility to supervise the treatment and report to the 1st referee when this has been completed, unless the player declares her/himself ready to resume play before their arrival at the court area

-When treatment is completed or if no treatment can be provided in that short time period, play must resume or the relevant team is declared incomplete for the set or the match, as applicable.
+Under all circumstances above, the official medical personnel shall be requested to come to the court as it will be their responsibility to supervise the treatment and report to the 1st referee when this has been completed, unless the player declares her/himself ready to resume play before their arrival at the court area When treatment is completed or if no treatment can be provided in that short time period, play must resume or the relevant team is declared incomplete for the set or the match, as applicable.